brm12/Project-Jussi/README.md

+## Important

-To test the API you can type in the search bar any of the following words:
+To test the API you can type in the search box any of the following words:
 Eureka! - The Big Bang Query,
 Girls,
 The Office,